Community Guidelines

 3. Violence and graphic content

-You must not share or promote real-world graphic depictions of violence, gore, mutilation, or animal cruelty (including photographs, videos, or realistic recordings), content that promotes, encourages, glorifies, or provides instructions for self-harm, suicide, or harm to others, detailed instructions or encouragement for violence or illegal activities, or content that glorifies, celebrates, or promotes violence, violent extremism, or terrorism.
+You must not share or promote real-world graphic depictions of violence, gore, mutilation, or animal cruelty (photographs, videos, or realistic recordings); content that promotes, encourages, glorifies, or provides instructions for self-harm, suicide, or harm to others; detailed instructions or encouragement for violence or illegal activity; or content that glorifies, celebrates, or promotes violence, violent extremism, or terrorism.

 Scope.
 This restriction targets real-world media.
 Media presented as real-world, even if generated, edited, or manipulated, is treated the same as actual real-world footage.
-Fictional or artistic depictions of violence (for example, drawings, animation, game content, or horror) are permitted in age-gated spaces with clear content warnings, provided they aren't presented as real-world footage, aren't used to glorify real-world violence or target a specific person, and aren't so extreme as to have no purpose other than shock.
+Fictional or artistic depictions of violence (drawings, animation, game content, horror) are permitted in age-gated spaces with clear content warnings, provided they are not presented as real-world footage, are not used to glorify real-world violence or target a specific person, and are not so extreme as to have no purpose other than shock.

 Contextual allowances.
-Non-graphic discussion of difficult topics is permitted in appropriate contexts (for example, news, educational content, or historical analysis).
+Non-graphic discussion of difficult topics is permitted in appropriate contexts, such as news, education, and historical analysis.
 Such content must include clear content warnings, be restricted to age-gated spaces when likely to be distressing, and must not glorify or encourage the violence being discussed.

 3a.
 Terrorism and violent extremism

 Fluxer must not be used to promote, support, recruit for, or coordinate terrorism or violent extremism.
-This covers content that recruits for, incites, or provides material support to terrorist organisations or violent extremist movements; propaganda, manifestos, or instructional materials produced by or on behalf of designated terrorist organisations; glorification or celebration of terrorist attacks, mass violence, or their perpetrators; and coordination, planning, or operational activity related to acts of terrorism or violent extremism.
+This covers recruitment, incitement, material support, propaganda, manifestos, instructional materials, glorification of terrorist attacks or mass violence, and coordination, planning, or operational activity related to terrorism or violent extremism.

 EU Terrorism Content Online Regulation.
-Where we receive a removal order from a competent authority under Regulation (EU) 2021/784, we'll remove or disable access to the identified content within one hour of receiving the order, as required.
-Content that falls under this section may also be reported to relevant law enforcement authorities where required or permitted by law.
-We preserve removed content for six months for law enforcement purposes as the regulation requires.
+Where we receive a removal order from a competent authority under Regulation (EU) 2021/784, we will remove or disable access to the identified content within one hour of receiving the order, as required.
+Content falling under this section may also be reported to relevant law enforcement authorities where required or permitted by law.
+Removed content is preserved for six months for law enforcement purposes, as the regulation requires.

 Exceptions.
-Legitimate news reporting, academic research, counter-extremism education, historical analysis, and artistic expression are not prohibited, provided they don't themselves glorify or promote the acts described above.
+Legitimate news reporting, academic research, counter-extremism education, historical analysis, and artistic expression are not prohibited, provided they do not themselves glorify or promote the acts described above.

 4. Sexual content and protection of minors

-Zero-tolerance framework.
-We have absolute zero tolerance for child sexual exploitation in any form.
+Zero tolerance.
+Child sexual exploitation is prohibited in any form.
 The rules in this section are among the most strictly enforced on the platform.

 4.1 Child sexual abuse material (CSAM).
-CSAM — sexual or sexually suggestive imagery depicting real children — is strictly prohibited and will be immediately reported to law enforcement as required by law.
-We use automated tools to detect and prevent CSAM in uploaded media (see our Privacy Policy for details).
-This prohibition includes realistic AI-generated or digitally manipulated imagery that is indistinguishable from photographs of real children.
-Violations result in immediate and permanent account termination with no appeal, and reporting to the National Center for Missing & Exploited Children (NCMEC) and/or relevant authorities.
+CSAM, meaning sexual or sexually suggestive imagery depicting real children, is strictly prohibited and will be reported to law enforcement as required by law.
+This includes realistic AI-generated or digitally manipulated imagery that is indistinguishable from photographs of real children.
+Violations result in immediate and permanent account termination with no appeal, and reporting to law enforcement or relevant authorities.

 4.2 Sexualisation of real minors.
 No user may share, distribute, request, or create sexual or sexually suggestive content depicting a real, identified minor in any medium, including text, imagery, audio, or AI-generated content.
 This applies regardless of the relationship between the user and the minor.

 4.3 Fictional depictions of minors.
 Sexual or sexually suggestive content featuring fictional characters who are explicitly described as minors, or who are unambiguously depicted as prepubescent, is prohibited in all spaces, without exception.
 This includes drawn, animated, AI-generated, and written content where the character is clearly a child.
-We assess fictional content based on the totality of context: stated age, narrative framing, visual presentation, and the setting in which the character appears.
-This rule doesn't apply to non-sexual coming-of-age narratives, survivor stories, educational content, or literary works that depict difficult subject matter without sexualising it.
+Fictional content is assessed based on the totality of context: stated age, narrative framing, visual presentation, and the setting in which the character appears.
+This rule does not apply to non-sexual coming-of-age narratives, survivor stories, educational content, or literary works that depict difficult subject matter without sexualising it.

 4.4 Grooming.
 Using the platform to build a relationship with a minor for the purpose of sexual exploitation is strictly prohibited, regardless of whether explicit content is involved.
 Grooming behaviours include building inappropriate emotional intimacy with a minor, attempting to isolate a minor from trusted adults or support systems, gradually introducing sexual topics or content to a minor, requesting personal information, photos, or private communication from a minor in a sexualised context, and offering gifts, money, or special treatment to a minor in exchange for personal information or intimate interaction.

 4.5 Users under 18.
-If you're under 18, you must not engage with, share, or distribute any sexual or sexually suggestive content on the platform, including in age-gated spaces.
+If you are under 18, you must not engage with, share, or distribute any sexual or sexually suggestive content on the platform, including in age-gated spaces.

 4.6 Adult content.
 Sexual and explicit content involving adults is permitted only in clearly marked 18+ spaces.
 Communities must apply an age restriction to the Community as a whole, to individual channels, or both.
-We may restrict or remove Communities that fail to enforce these requirements.
-Community Owners are responsible for making sure age gating is properly applied.
+Communities that fail to enforce these requirements may be restricted or removed.
+Community Owners are responsible for proper age gating.

 4.7 Non-consensual intimate media.
 Sharing intimate images, videos, or recordings of any person without their explicit consent is strictly prohibited.
 This includes "deepfakes" and AI-generated or digitally manipulated content that depicts someone in an intimate context without their permission, "revenge porn" and sexually explicit content shared to shame, coerce, or harm someone, voyeuristic content captured without the subject's knowledge or consent, and threatening to share intimate content to coerce, blackmail, or intimidate.

 4.8 Sexual exploitation.
-Using the platform to facilitate sexual exploitation of any person, including sex trafficking, coerced sexual labour, or commercial sexual exploitation of minors, is strictly prohibited and will be reported to law enforcement.
+Using Fluxer to facilitate sexual exploitation of any person, including sex trafficking, coerced sexual labour, or commercial sexual exploitation of minors, is strictly prohibited and will be reported to law enforcement.

 5. Illegal activities

-You must not use Fluxer to facilitate, promote, or engage in illegal activities.
-This includes distribution or promotion of malware, viruses, or harmful software; fraud, scams, or deceptive practices (including phishing, impersonation, and financial scams); sale, distribution, or promotion of illegal goods, services, or controlled substances; copyright infringement or other intellectual property violations at scale or in a clearly abusive manner; hacking, unauthorised access, or cyberattacks; money laundering, terrorist financing, or similar financial crimes; evasion of lawful restrictions or sanctions; and any other activity that violates applicable law.
+You must not use Fluxer to facilitate, promote, or engage in illegal activity.
+This includes malware or harmful software; fraud, scams, or deceptive practices, including phishing, impersonation, and financial scams; illegal goods, services, or controlled substances; copyright infringement or other intellectual property violations at scale or in a clearly abusive manner; hacking, unauthorised access, or cyberattacks; money laundering, terrorist financing, or similar financial crimes; evasion of lawful restrictions or sanctions; and any other activity that violates applicable law.

-We may cooperate with law enforcement where required by law or where we believe it's necessary to protect individuals from serious harm.
+We may cooperate with law enforcement where required by law, or where necessary to protect individuals from serious harm.

 6. Spam and platform abuse

 You must not abuse or misuse the platform.
-This includes sending spam, bulk messages, or unsolicited commercial content; creating fake accounts or impersonating individuals or entities; artificially inflating Community member counts or reactions; buying, selling, renting, or trading Fluxer accounts or Communities; abusing our free tier as unlimited cloud storage rather than for legitimate communication; initiating fraudulent chargebacks or payment disputes; and using automation, bots, scrapers, or scripts to evade limits, scrape or harvest data, mass-create accounts, or disrupt normal user experiences.
+This includes spam, bulk messages, unsolicited commercial content, fake accounts, impersonation, artificial Community member counts or reactions, buying or selling Fluxer accounts or Communities, abusing the free tier as unlimited cloud storage, fraudulent chargebacks or payment disputes, and automation used to evade limits, scrape or harvest data, mass-create accounts, or disrupt normal use.

 Limited automation that complies with our policies and applicable law may be allowed where explicitly permitted by Fluxer.
 All other automated abuse is prohibited.